ibm-cloud-docs/codeengine/cmd_defs.md

 ```
 {: pre}

-**Command Options**
+#### Command Options
+ {: #cmd-options-header]

 `--all-resource-groups`, `--all`
 :   Display projects from all resource groups.
 By default, projects are only displayed from the current resource group.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--output`, `-o`
 :   Specifies the format of the command output.
 Valid values are `json`, `yaml`, `jsonpath=JSONPATH_EXPRESSION`, and `jsonpath-as-json=JSONPATH_EXPRESSION`.
 Use `jsonpath` to specify the path to an element of the JSON output.
-This value is optional.
+This value is *optional*.

 `--quiet`, `-q`
 :   Specify this option to reduce the output of the command.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--regions`, `-r`
 :   Limit the display of projects to specified regions.
 Provide the name of one or more regions; for example, `us-south,eu-de`.
-This value is optional.
+This value is *optional*.

 `--sort-by`, `-s`
 :   Specifies the column by which to sort the list.
 Valid values are `name` and `age`.
-This value is optional.
+This value is *optional*.
 The default value is `name`.